kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 ## Appendix

-### Selecting ML detector
+### Detection vs. Segmentation

-In order to avoid training a completely new model, which is a task on its own, I was looking into existing projects with pre-trained models.
+In order to avoid training a completely new model, which is a task on its own, I initially was looking into existing projects with pre-trained models.

-Below some notes on the my selection criteria while searching for the model:

-- Task type: Since my goal was to estimate the installed energy yield, I needed a model to estimate both the position and size of an installed solar panel.
-That means, a classification model, which just provides a binary estimate of an existence if a solar panel in the image is not sufficient.
-Thus, ideally, the model would solve a **segmentation** task (see [here](https://github.com/gabrieltseng/solar-panel-segmentation/blob/master/diagrams/segmentation_predictions.png) for an example).
-- Dependencies: Since the majority of geospatial libraries require at least Python 3.9, I did not want to deal with deprecated tools (e.g. some projects from 2012 used Python 2.7).
-Thus I looked for projects with modern Python versions.
-- Documentation maturity: I value clear structured code, developer friendly installation instructions and available metrics on models

-In the end I chose [ArielDrabkin/Solar-Panel-Detector](https://github.com/ArielDrabkin/Solar-Panel-Detector), which contains the model weights, a CLI interface and even a [Gradio](https://www.gradio.app/) GUI application.
+I found [ArielDrabkin/Solar-Panel-Detector](https://github.com/ArielDrabkin/Solar-Panel-Detector), which contains the model weights, a CLI interface and even a [Gradio](https://www.gradio.app/) GUI application.
 The app is [hosted](https://huggingface.co/spaces/ArielDrabkin/Solar-Panel-Detector) on Huggingface.
-A violation of my criteria above, the model is trained to solve a **detection** (not segmentation) task, i.e. it outputs 2D bounding boxes of detected objects in the image.
+Since it is a model which is trained to solve an *object detection* task, it outputs 2D bounding boxes of detected objects in the image.

 The following figure shows an areal image from a sample building with two detections with the corresponding confidence scores:

 ![solar-panel-detector-example](solar-panel-detector-example.png)

-TODO: Write about the disadvantage of detection

-...
+The model is good enough to detects whether solar panels are installed, but deriving areas is not really possible, because the bounding boxes are not rotated.
+Of course, object detectors with rotated bounding boxes exist, but integrating them into the model is the same effort as using and training segmentation model from scratch, so I went with the segmnetation approach.